cqframework/CQL-Formatting-and-Usage-Wiki/Source/CheatSheet/cheatsheet.md

 ### [**Function Syntax**](https://cql.hl7.org/19-l-cqlsyntaxdiagrams.html#function)

 A function in CQL is a named expression that is allowed to take any number of arguments.
 A function can be invoked directly by name.
-A colon must end the quoted identifier.

 ```cql
 define function MostRecent(observations List<Observation>):